Inter-War California Bungalow

-No 67 Irwin Street is a single storey house constructed in limestone, brick and rendered brick house with a hipped and gable tiled roof.
-It is an expression of the California Bungalow style.
-There have been extensive additions to the place.
-The front elevation is asymmetrically planned with a thrust gable bay and s a gabled porch.
-The porch is supported on masonry columns set on limestone piers.
-A masonry balustrade spans between the piers.
+No. 2 Clayton Street is a single-storey house constructed in brick and rendered brick with a gabled, tiled roof.
+It is a fine expression of the Inter-War California Bungalow style.
+It is asymmetrically composed with a thrust gable bay and a hip-roofed porch.
+The porch is supported on battered piers with a rendered balustrade spanning between them.
 The porch roof extends over the gable bay.
-The gable bay features a set of casement windows.
-There is a central door flanked by a set of casement windows.
-The entry door has been relocated to a north addition.
-The lower walls are face brick and upper walls are rendered.
-The roofscape features finials.
+The half-timbered, gabled bay features a set of small-paned casement lights.
+There is a central door flanked by sidelights and casement windows.
+The lower walls are face brick and the upper walls are rendered.
+The roofscape features a rendered chimney.

 1931 - BY AIR TO CHURCH - Service at Rottnest.
 The Rev J.W.
 Clift, chaplain to the Mission to Seamen, will conduct the celebration of Holy Communion at the Hostel, Rottnest, at 7 o'clock tomorrow morning.
 The reverend gentleman will fly to Rottnest, leaving Maylands at 5 a.m., and, to permit of his engagement 'to take the 11 o'clock service at St. John's, Fremantle, will return by air after the communion service.
 (Reference)

 Read more about the amazing Reverend John William Clift under Notable People.

 1942 - ENGAGEMENT Gwendoline Janet, eldest daughter of Mrs. Una and the late Richard Arthur, of 2 Clayton-street, East Fremantle, and Hubert Allan, only son of Mrs. and the late W. A. Murphy, of 50 Preston Point-road, East Fremantle.
 (Reference)